Professional Indemnity insurance

 No-one starts a project hoping for it to go wrong, but it still can.
 There are so many ways it can happen.

 Even if you’re a total pro.
 Even if you’re using a contract.

 Having an active professional indemnity insurance policy is one of the best ways to protect yourself.

 What is professional indemnity insurance? #

 The exact cover given by a professional indemnity policy will vary from provider-to-provider.
-In general, it’s there to protect you should you if a client sues you for any reason.
+In general, it’s there to protect you if a client sues you or tries to recover compensation or damages.

 However unlikely, it’s not impossible and a policy gives you some peace of mind.
 If you’re sued and have professional indemnity insurance in place, insurance gives you the weight of a legal team to handle the case.

 That should protect you financially and – more importantly – reduces the chance you’ll end up spending a lot of time on a potentially stressful case.

 Most professional indemnity providers give you the option to add public liability and contents insurance, too.
 These are separate and additional policies to consider:

 - Public liability: Covers you for accidents (i.e. something you do causes you to accidentally break a client’s arm)